psu-arts-arch-3/art-203/unit-3/lesson-5/exercise-2-three-sketches.md

 Submit all of the items listed above for three separate design ideas.
 Organize and label your files clearly!

-Either put all your materials in a single PDF as shown above, or sort them into three folders that you zip before uploading.
+Either put all your materials in a single PDF, or sort them into three folders that you zip before uploading.

 \[INSERT SUBMISISON LINK\]